pandammonium/blipper-widget-old/README.txt

 = OAuth 2.0 =

-You'll need your Polaroid|Blipfoto username and an OAuth access token from Polaroid|Blipfoto to use the widget.
+You'll need your Blipfoto username and an OAuth access token from Blipfoto to use the widget.
-Your username is the username you use to sign in to Polaroid|Blipfoto.
+Your username is the username you use to sign in to Blipfoto.
 Blipper Widget uses this information only to verify your account.
-Blipper Widget does not have access to your Polaroid|Blipfoto password.
+Blipper Widget does not have access to your Blipfoto password.

 To obtain the access token, follow the instructions below:
-1. Open [the Polaroid|Blipfoto apps page](https://www.polaroidblipfoto.com/developer/apps) in a new tab or window.
+1. Open [the Blipfoto apps page](https://www.blipfoto.com/developer/apps) in a new tab or window.
 1. Press the 'Create new app' button.
 1. In the 'Name' field, give your app any name you like, for example, 'My super-duper app'.
 1. The 'Type' field should be set to 'Web application'.